ceramicskate0/SWELF/README.md

 # Sidenote:
 --------------------------------------------------------------------------------
 - If your using Sysmon (Highly recommended) and want a starting point for a config file there is a 1 size fits all config file at https://github.com/SwiftOnSecurity/sysmon-config.
 This will further reduce logs created and sent to SIEM.
 There is also a good one here https://github.com/ion-storm/sysmon-config.
+Need a SIEM?
+AlienVault and Security Onion(with Elk stack) is a good free placed to start.

 # App Usage Info:
 --------------------------------------------------------------------------------